gautemo/Gaute-Meek-Olsen/src/today-i-learned/html-input-search-dropdown.md

   </datalist>
 </div>

 Pretty neat and simple!
-All I would do now is to style the input field with just a little CSS, then it would be done.
+All I would do now is style the input field with just a little CSS, then it would be done.
 No need to bring in an extra library or spend hours programming the wheel.

 Street cred goes to [Ananya Neogi](https://twitter.com/_ananyaneogi) for her article on [dev.to](https://dev.to/ananyaneogi/html-can-do-that-c0n)